You already know how important YouTube is for business if you’re here. Let’s check out our guide on how to become a better YouTuber.

 So don’t let your channel comment section become a victim.
 Instead, use YouTube’s comment filter to moderate the comment section.

-You can choose to manually approve each comment.
+You can choose to approve each comment manually.
 Or, automatic filtering of offensive words can be used as well.
-Just that the automatic functions don’t work every time.
-Either way, try to maintain the atmosphere for healthy discussion.
+Just that the automatic functions don’t work every time, try to maintain the atmosphere for healthy discussion.

 Upload and Evolve